jlink/model-based-testing/docs/README.md

 |at max        |count down|counting  |

 Despite there being just two state changing actions, there are quite a few different states and transitions to consider.
-Using good old example tests would require at least 8 scenarios to make sure that all the corner cases are being covered.
-Instead we want to build on [jqwik's support for stateful testing](https://jqwik.net/docs/current/user-guide.html#stateful-testing).
+The typical goal of any testing approach is to cover at least all transitions.
+Using good old example tests this requires at least 8 scenarios.
+We want to tackle the challenge with PBT and build on
+[jqwik's support for stateful testing](https://jqwik.net/docs/current/user-guide.html#stateful-testing).

 #### Specifying the Actions